giorgapost/smith-waterman-algorithm/README.md

 # Smith - Waterman algorithm in C++

-This system execute the [Smith - Waterman algorithm.](https://www.sciencedirect.com/science/article/pii/0022283681900875) It performs local sequence alignment by comparing segments of all possible lengths and optimizing the similarity metric.
+This system executes the [Smith - Waterman algorithm.](https://www.sciencedirect.com/science/article/pii/0022283681900875) It performs local sequence alignment by comparing segments of all possible lengths and optimizing the similarity metric.

 ## Table of Contents